biobricks-ai/biobricks/README.md

     print(tablename)
 ```

-You can also check the avaible table with the autocomplete functionality in your python editor.
+The list of avaible tables can be visulized with the autocomplete functionality in your python editor.

 To convert a pyarrow table to a pandas data frame use the following statement: